internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 From the file we're about to create, we're exporting two clients:

-The first is the server client that will make it easy for us to manage authentication across the stack with ease, which is great for user based access.
+- The first is the server client that will make it easy for us to manage authentication across the stack with ease, which is great for user based access.

-The second is an admin client.
+- The second is an admin client.
 The reason for the admin client is due to a situation many people run into when first encountering Row-Level Security (RLS.)
 You can [read all about Row-Level Security with Supabase here](https://supabase.com/docs/guides/database/postgres/row-level-security).

 In short, RLS makes your database handle “who can see or change what” automatically at query time.
 Every request runs as the user who made it, which is great for normal app reads and writes.
 But for trusted stuff—like seed scripts, migrations, admin dashboards, or batch jobs, writing detailed policies for every case can get messy fast.

 That’s where the admin client comes in.
 It uses a service key that bypasses RLS, so your server can do privileged work while the rest of your app still gets all the benefits of RLS by default.
 The important thing to remember here is that, by bypassing, it means your access logic needs to happen at the application (not database) level, so map out your access properly because this is like having keys to the entire building.

-**Only use the admin client on the server and never ship its secret key to the browser.**
+**Only use the admin client on the server and never ship its secret key to the browser or your repository.**

 In the server's `src` directory, create a new `utils` directory and add a `supabase.ts` file in it.